Beauty

-Why is sun protection key?
+Why is sun protection so important?

 There are 4 SPF levels: